gillesbastin/gillesbastin.github.io/_posts/2022-12-01-Gender-Imbalance-in-the-Media.md

 ---
 layout : post
-title : Gender Imbalance in the Media: Time Lag or Hysteresis?
+title : Gender Imbalance in the Media, Time Lag or Hysteresis?
 French Newspapers, Gender Parity Shocks, and the Long and Winding Road to the Demasculinization of Political Reporting (1990–2020) categories : publications
 ---